 If your firearm fails to fire, keep the muzzle pointed in a safe direction for a minimum of 30 seconds.
-Carefully open the action and remove the cartridge from the chamber.
+Rotate the ejection area of the firearm away from you, carefully open the action and remove the cartridge from the chamber.
 If the primer is indented, the defective cartridge should be disposed of in a way that cannot cause harm.
 If the primer is not indented, your firearm should be examined by a qualified gunsmith and the cause of the malfunction corrected before further use.
 Glance down the barrel to make sure that no obstructions remain in the barrel.
 Completely clear the barrel before loading and firing again.
 Failure to follow these instructions can cause extensive damage to your firearm and possible serious injury to yourself and others.